Testing for Hep C, Hep B & HIV

 If using drugs:

 Use your own tooter as there is a risk of passing on BBVs if they are shared.
 Use rolled up card/cardboard or buy your own tooter.
-Straws can cause damage to your nose and bank notes are more likely to contain traces of blood from another user.
+Straws can cause damage to your nose and bank notes are more likely to contain traces of blood from another user (as well as bacteria).

 Snort from the back of your hand.
 If injecting do not share equipment as this can lead to the transmission of BBVs.
 Have your own space for injecting and keep your own equipment for personal use.
 Do not draw up from a communal pot of water.
 Wash hands before and after injecting and avoid sharing personal items like nail clippers, toothbrushes and razors as they may contain traces of blood from another user infected with a BBV.